Police Department Brenham Texas

 Durrenberger was booked into the Lee County Jail around 6:45 a.m.
 Sunday and was released shortly after 8:15 a.m.

-Joseph Merkley the safety coordinator with Brenham ISD admits he sexually harassed a woman
+Joseph Merkley, the safety coordinator with Brenham ISD admits he sexually harassed a woman

 Now working around children at Brenham ISD, Officer Joseph Merkley admits to sexually harassing a woman.

 Joseph Merkley was being investigated for sexual harassment.
-Officer Merkley told the police chief that he was a victim of sexual harassment.
+Officer Merkley told the chief that he was a victim of sexual harassment.

 Merkley acknowledged that it was he who was making inappropriate comments of a sexual nature to a woman.